The Novikov conjecture on Cheeger spaces: Smoothly stratified spaces, iie metrics, and mezzoperversities

 Where the definitions differ is on how much regularity to impose on the strata and how the strata `fit together'.
 In this paper we shall mainly consider {\it smoothly stratified pseudomanifolds} with {\it Thom-Mather control data}.
 We proceed to recall the definition, directly taken from \cite{BHS} and \cite{ALMP11}.

-\begin{definition} A stratified space $\hat X$ is a locally compact, second countable Hausdorff space which admits a locally finite decomposition into a union of locally closed {\rm strata} $\frakS = \{Y^j\}$, where each $Y^j$ is a smooth (usually open) manifold, with dimension depending on the index $j$.
+\begin{definition} A smoothly stratified space of depth $0$ is a closed manifold.
+Let $k \in \N$, assume that the concept of smoothly stratified space of depth $\leq k$ has been defined.
+A smoothly stratified space $\hat X$ of depth $k+1$ is a locally compact, second countable Hausdorff space which admits a locally finite decomposition into a union of locally closed {\rm strata} $\frakS = \{Y^j\}$, where each $Y^j$ is a smooth (usually open) manifold, with dimension depending on the index $j$.
 We assume the following:

 \begin{itemize} \item[i)] If $Y^i, Y^j \in \frakS$ and $Y^i \cap \overline{Y^j} \neq \emptyset$, then $Y^i \subset \overline{Y^j}$. \item[ii)] Each stratum $Y$ is endowed with a set of `control data' $T_Y$, $\pi_Y$ and $\rho_Y$; here $T_Y$ is a neighbourhood of $Y$ in $X$ which retracts onto $Y$, $\pi_Y: T_Y \longrightarrow Y$ is a fixed continuous retraction and $\rho_Y: T_Y \to [0,2)$ is a `radial function' \footnote{In our previous paper \cite{ALMP11} we inexplicably required $\rho_Y$ to be proper; this is of course wrong, as it would imply all strata to be compact} tubular neighbourhood such that $\rho_Y^{-1}(0) = Y$.
 Furthermore, we require that if $Z \in \frakS$ and $Z \cap T_Y \neq \emptyset$, then